DockerJamaica/docker.training/nodejs/angularjs-mongodb.rst

 ::

     # The first instruction is what image we want to base our container on
     # We Use an official Node version 10 image as a parent image
     FROM node:8.10

     # Create an environment variable for MongoDB URI
     ENV MONGODB_URI='mongodb://localhost:27017/realestate'

     # Set working directory for the project to /usr/src/app
     # NOTE: all the directives that follow in the Dockerfile will be executed
     # in working directory.
     WORKDIR /usr/src/app

     # Copy the contents of the project folder into the working directory of
     # docker image
     COPY . /usr/src/app/

     # Install any needed packages specified in package.json
     RUN npm install

-   RUN ls /usr/src/app
-   RUN ls /usr/src/app/public

     EXPOSE 5000

+    # Periodically check if the application is running.
+If not, shutdown the
+    # container.
-   HEALTHCHECK --interval=1m --timeout=5s --start-period=1m \
+    HEALTHCHECK --interval=2m --timeout=5s --start-period=2m \
       CMD nc -z -w5 127.0.0.1 5080 || exit 1

+    # Wait 5 seconds for the MongoDB connection
-   CMD npm start
+    CMD echo "Warming up" && sleep 5 && npm start

 ..